jlaenge/jlaenge/README.md

 ### 🌱 I’m currently learning...

-About compilers/interpreters an machine learning.
+About compilers/interpreters and machine learning.

 <!--
 **jlaenge/jlaenge** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.